 Disadvantages of NoSQL

-Challenges of Using NoSQL Databases
+Limitations of NoSQL Databases

 Disadvantages of NoSQL